Weekly rides for every rider.

 - 50-60 miles.
 16-18 mph

-One of the oldest group rides in Austin, meeting every Sunday for over 30 years!
-Recommended for intermediate and advanced riders and considered a "recovery" or endurance ride.
+One of Austin's oldest rides meeting every Sunday for over 30 years!
+Recommended for intermediate and advanced riders.
 Riders should understand group riding etiquette and expect a social but brisk 2x2 ride with a stop or two.
-Not a "no drop" ride so make sure you have supplies and a phone just in case.
+"No drop" but be prepared to handle your own mechanicals and ride at the advertised pace.

 Middle of the Road Ride (MOTR)